p-buddy/Thrafe/README.md

 ## Why?

-When working on my [CommunicativeCode](https://github.com/p-buddy/CommunicativeCode) webapp, I found it tricky to use both Typescript and web workers.
+When working on my [CommunicativeCode](https://github.com/p-buddy/CommunicativeCode) webapp, I found it tricky to use both Typescript and web workers for the following reasons.

+### Where / how should types fit it in?

 ### Bungling Bundling